techidaily/site-win11/source/_posts/essential-steps-for-preventing-heat-in-w11-systems.md

 ## 10\.
 Check for Hardware Issues

  A clean install should fix any issues occurring due to a software conflict.
-But, before performing a clean install, look into other issues to[fix your overheating laptop](https://www.makeuseof.com/tag/fix-overheating-laptop/) .
+But, before performing a clean install, look into other issues to [fix your overheating laptop](https://www.makeuseof.com/tag/fix-overheating-laptop/) .

  First and foremost, check your laptop vents and clean them if necessary.
 Next, make sure to keep your laptop on a hard surface that allows the vents to displace hot air.
 A good laptop cooler can offer external cooling support and keep the temperature low.